 By Sam Candler

 The Very Rev. Sam Candler is dean of St. Philip’s Cathedral in Atlanta.
-He helped start that city’s interfaith group, and leads regular community bible studies.
-He is also inspired by playing jazz piano, hunting, astronomy, and poetry.
+He chaired the House of Deputies’ Committee on Prayerbook, Liturgy and Church Music at the General Convention.
 His sermons and reflections on “Good Faith and Common Good” can be found on the Cathedral web site.